 These scores are measured on a 100-200 scale and the passing score is 145 on all four subtests.
 Averaging is no option so that score must be reached on each subtest.

 Most states require GED test-takers to be at least 16 years of age.
 For underage applicants (16 or 17 years old) however, some strict additional criteria apply such as being officially withdrawn from school, holding permission from their school districts, and having parental consent.

-As said above, the GED is a state exam and regulations vary slightly by state.
-Some states subsidize GED testing partly or fully and residency requirements also vary by state.
-For the situation in your state, go to this page.
+As said above, the GED is a state exam, and regulations vary slightly by state.
+Some states subsidize GED testing partly or fully, and residency requirements also vary by state.
+Check here -> to learn all about GED residency requirements in your state.

 Generally, states that subsidize GED testing or HiSET exams require test-takers to be state residents while states that do not subsidize the test generally do not require state residency.